haghdk/earnonline365/content/posts/best-link-tracker-tools.md

 * **Branded Links**

-Replace the bit.ly version of your tracking link with your own custom domain.
+Replace the bitly version of your tracking link with your own custom domain.

 * **Mobile Links**